PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-09 12:01:10
+Last updated: 2024-04-09 12:01:43
-Random Quote: All due respect, sir, isn't that a lot of firepower to aim at a country most Americans can't find on a map? - Pepper Potts
+Random Quote: Are you aware, that breaking a broath can have deadly- even fatal repercussions? - Barney Stinson